 The study currculum is compounded of the modules Foundations, Advanced Topics in Software Engineering, Transversal Skills, Free Choice, Internship and Thesis according to the below schema, which also illustrate the range of credits for each module and their temporal distribution.
 The study plan also includes a summer school at the end of the first year and two courses in local languages (one each year).

 The number of credits vary depending on the learning path chosen by the student.
 The table below show the range of credits per module.
 Each module is compulsory and has at least 8 ECTS in all the possible learning paths.
-The courses under the module “Advanced Topic in Software Engineeringhave no less than 8 ECTS.
-The courses under the “Transversal Skills” module are distributed along three semsters.
-The Internship has at least 8 ECTS.
+The modules “Advanced Topic in Software Engineering,” “Transversal Skills,” and “Free Choice” is distributed along three semesters.
 The fourth semster is dedicated to the thesis work (30 ECTS).